seandkendall/genai-bedrock-chatbot/README.md

 ./deploy.sh
 ```

-This is a serverless application that provides a chatbot interface using AWS services and the Anthropic Claude-3 language model.
-The application features two modes: Bedrock Agents and Bedrock.
-In Bedrock Agents mode, users can interact with Bedrock Agents powered by a knowledgebase containing HSE (health and safety) data.
-In Bedrock mode, users can engage in open-ended conversations with the Claude-3 language model.
+This is a serverless application that provides a chatbot interface using Serverless AWS services and multiple Large Language Models (LLM) provided by Amazon Bedrock such as Anthropic Claude 3 Sonnet, Anthropic Claude 3.5 Sonnet, Anthropic Claude 3 Opus, Amazon Titan models (including Titan Text G1 - Lite, Titan Text G1 - Express, Titan Image Generator G1 and Titan Image Generator G1 v2 for Image generation), Meta Llama models (including but not limited to Llama 2, Llama 3, Llama 3.1 and Llama 3.2 models and model variants), Mistral AI models, Stability AI models (such as SDXL 1.0, SD3 Large 1.0, Stable Image Core 1.0, Stable Image Ultra 1.0).

+The application features multiple modes allowing you to interact directly with Large Language Models or integrate your data by creating a Bedrock KnowledgeBase.
+If you would like more complex functionality, this demo also support Amazon Bedrock Agents allowing you to orchestrate between LLM Knowledge, Bedrock KnowledgeBases and Function calling with integrations to AWS Lambda.

+Finally, you can utilize Amazon Bedrock Prompt Flows to build your own orchestration/flow with Bedrock, and use this interface to interact with the Prompt Flow

+Included in this code base is an Amazon Bedrock Agent powered by a Bedrock Knowledgebase containing HSE (health and safety) data.

+Once you create a published Bedrock Agent, KnowledgeBase or Prompt Flow, it will show up in the "Select a Model" Dropdown located in the application header.
+If the created/published item does not show up immediately, it can take up to 15 minutes to refresh the header cache.

 ## Architecture